griffithlab/rnabio.org/_posts/0003-08-01-Integrated_Assignment.md

 **Q13.)** What plots can you generate to help you visualize this gene expression profile?

-Hint, a volcano plot is often the one figure used to provide a high level summary of a differential expression analysis.
+Hint, a volcano plot is popular approach to provide a high level summary of a differential expression analysis.
 Refer to the [DE Visualization](https://rnabio.org/module-03-expression/0003/04/01/DE_Visualization/) section for example R code.